gofynd/fdk-store/markdown/configuration/internal_/type-aliases/type-alias.CartFeature.md

 > `optional` **placing\_for\_customer**: `boolean`

-- Shows whether the staff is
-placing order on behalf of customer.
+- Whether the staff is placing order on behalf of customer.
 Default value is true.

 ***